mimatts/pandas/report.md

 ## Requirements for the new feature or requirements affected by functionality being refactored

 Optional (point 3): trace tests to requirements.
+1. The insertion function needs to be reworked to make the parameter index optional.
+2. To ensure that the added column is placed at the last index, tests should be created.
+3. Additionally, previous tests should be modified to accommodate the new parameter layout in the insertion function.

 ## Code changes